City Guides, Japan, Kyoto

 Ema at Kiyomizu-dera

-Past the main hall, you’ll be taken on a path to walk around the garden which will be so beautiful, especially during Sakura and Momiji time.
+Past the main hall, you’ll be taken on a path to walk around the garden which is filled with Japanese maple tree and cherry blossom trees, and will be so beautiful during Sakura and Momiji time.
 There is another smaller temple dedicated for safe delivery (fertility and giving birth is a common theme in Kyoto, I noticed) where you can see the main hall from afar.

 Momiji leaf time at Kiyomizu-dera in Kyoto